dexteryy/pwa-mode-detector/CONTRIBUTING.md

 ---

-Thank you again for contributing to the PWA Display Mode Detector!
+Thank you again for contributing to the PWA Mode Detector!
 If you have any questions, feel free to ask in the issue tracker or contact the maintainers.